realtime-fmri/realtime-fmri.github.io/ImpWalk.md

    TABS implementation represents an active system based on these concepts.

-+Finally, it is important to remember that regardless of the analyses performed (supervised, unsupervised, multivariate, mass univariate), the source data are exactly the same and come with the same limitations inherent to fMRI (e.g. voxel size, temporal sampling, and an indirect
++ Finally, it is important to remember that regardless of the analyses performed (supervised, unsupervised, multivariate, mass univariate), the source data are exactly the same and come with the same limitations inherent to fMRI (e.g. voxel size, temporal sampling, and an indirect